 When I got in the car, there was a warm embrace, the kind you give to someone you've been longing to see again.

 There was that smile, the one that could make you melt and smile yourself, and I said, yes, here we are again, picking up where we left off, the sparks rekindled.

 We held hands for part of the ride to the restaurant.
 We talked and laughed and talked some more, and it felt like 2012 all over again.

-We picked one with Brazilian food, and I told her to order, that I was in her city, I trust her judgement.
-We got the beef and it came with the usual sides.
+We picked one with Brazilian food, and I told her to order, that I was in her city, I trust her judgment.
+We got the beef, and it came with the usual sides.

-The night was going well until I tried to kiss her — and found out she has a boyfriend.
+The night was going well until I tried to kiss her — and found out she had a boyfriend.

 I was not hurt.
 I had prepared myself for the worst.

 She asked if I was OK, and I smiled.
 She smiled too, we split the bill, and then she took me back to the hostel.